-Geert Mak’s latest book, The many lives of Jan Six, has all the outstanding qualities of his other books: erudite, meticulously researched, but above all beautifully written.
+Geert Mak’s book, The many lives of Jan Six, has all the outstanding qualities of his other books: erudite, meticulously researched, but above all beautifully written.
 Mak

 is a great story-teller and a tireless student of salient facts; this priceless combination has resulted in a literary gem.’
 Ian Buruma – editor of The New York Review of Books

 In 1654 the first Jan Six had his portrait painted by his friend Rembrandt van Rijn.
 It is considered the most beautiful portrait Rembrandt ever painted, and it is still part of the private collection in Amsterdam, where the Six family has lived for four centuries.